tchayintr/tchayintr.github.io/index.md

 ## Recent Updates
+- [2024-12-05] My team has launched SpeechFlow on iOS!
+SpeechFlow is powered by our ASR Pro engine, making Thai-English transcription, translation, and summarization simple, fast, and highly accurate.
+It outperforms leading tools in term of efficiency and accuracy.
+Check out [SpeechFlow](https://apps.apple.com/th/app/iapp-speechflow/id6670431564) on App Store.
+- [2024-09-15] My team has launched Chinda, a LLM-powered Chatbot Platform for Advanced Business Automation.
+Check out [Chinda](https://chinda.iapp.co.th/) for more information.
 - [2024-03-07] I gave a talk as a keynote speaker at the TTT Virtual Summit on Enterprise AI & Tech 2024 on the topic of "5 AI Use Cases that Have Already Been Applied in Thai Businesses."
 Watch it [here](https://conf.techtalkthai.com/at24-videos/#1665152231034-16aa6b6f-a4a8).
 I also summarized my talk in [this post](/arts/keynote-ttt-5-ai-usecases).
 - [2024-01-18] A work for which I am a co-author, has been accepted and published at EACL 2024.
 Check out [my selected publications](/pubs/).
 - [2024-01-12] I have drafted a preliminary work about fine-tuning LLaVA as a multimodal sentiment classification.
 This work outperformed every previous studies up to 7.31% in accuracy and by 8.76% in weighted-F1 in the MVSA-Single dataset.
 Check out [this post](/arts/llavac-minimal).